 where the last step holds as long as c ≥ 1.

 Furthermore, mathematical induction requires us to show that our solutions holds for the boundary conditions, that is, we can choose the constant c large enough so that T(n) ≤ c n lg n holds there.
 For this example, if the boundary condition is T(1) = 1, then c = 1 does not work there because c n lg(n) = 1 1 lg(1) = 0.
-To solve this issue we only need to show that T(n) ≤ c n lg n holds when n is above a certain value.
-For n = 2, we do have T(n) ≤ c 2 lg 2 as long as c ≥ 2.
+To resolve this issue we only need to show that for n = 2, we do have T(n) ≤ c 2 lg 2 as long as c ≥ 2.

 In summary, we can use c ≥ 2, and we have shown that T(n) ≤ c n lg n for all n ≥ 2.